lionel87/fast-tree-builder/README.md

 ##### One of

-- `parentId`: A key or function that accesses the parent ID of the item.
+- `parentId`: A key or a function that returns the parent ID of the item.
-- `childIds`: A key or function that accesses an iterable of child IDs for the item.
+- `childIds`: A key or a function that returns an iterable of child IDs for the item.

 ##### Optional